 Some companies choose not to have company-wide surveys and instead set up multiple schedules, on various frequencies, for different populations of their employees (regional surveys etc.) In such instances, updates to the company-wide strengths and priorities are subject to the same checks and logic.

 Consider such a company’s gender segments, which would each represent a large portion of employees.
 The checks ensure that strengths and priorities are not recalculated every time a small portion of those employees surveyed.
 However, assuming the company had 40 surveys, each representing 2.5% of the company’s employees, the checks would also ensure that strengths and priorities for the gender segments are updated periodically once 30% of the segment has been surveyed.

-Two factors influence whether a driver will be identified as a priority or strength.
-These are the Benchmark and Impact, which you can see as columns in Key drivers of engagement section pictured below.
+When calculating strengths and priorities, both drivers and sub-drivers can be identified by Peakon.
+The two factors that influence whether a driver or sub-driver will be identified as either priority or strength are the Benchmark and Impact.
+You can see the Benchmark and Impact as columns in Key drivers of engagement section pictured below.

 To be identified as strength or priority, a driver or sub-driver needs to:

 - Be significantly below (for Priorities) or above (for Strengths) the benchmark

 - Have a strong impact on engagement (as shown by the Impact circles)